pjbiggs/Massey203311/Week4/Week4.md

 This should result in a single directory, `sequence-files`, containing four compressed `fastq` files (`fastq.gz`).
 Two of these are Illumina files, and two are Oxford Nanopore.

-Nopte that the Illumina data are [paired end](https://www.illumina.com/science/technology/next-generation-sequencing/plan-experiments/paired-end-vs-single-read.html "Illumina info page"), so there are two files)[^2], but these are from the same SARS-CoV-2 viral isolate.
+Note that the Illumina data are [paired end](https://www.illumina.com/science/technology/next-generation-sequencing/plan-experiments/paired-end-vs-single-read.html "Illumina info page"), so there are two files)[^2], but these are from the same SARS-CoV-2 viral isolate.

 Quick note: here and throughout the lab sessions I will often refer to certain files or directories as `myfile.txt` or `mydir/`.
 This does not mean that you should use this name, or that this file or directory exists for you.
 Rather, you should replace this name with a filename that *does* exist or which you *do* want to analyse or which is nicely descriptive.
 For example, intead of a `covid/data/` directory above, you could make a directory called `scv/sequence_data/`.
 Feel free to change the name now if you like (hint: use `mv`).